CyberFlameGO/svnpython/Doc/library/doctest.rst

    .. versionadded:: 2.4

 :class:`DocTestParser` defines the following methods:

-   .. method:: report_start(out, test, example)
+.. method:: DocTestRunner.report_start(out, test, example)

    Report that the test runner is about to process the given example.
 This method is provided to allow subclasses of :class:`DocTestRunner` to customize their output; it should not be called directly.

-      *example* is the example about to be processed.  *test* is the test *containing example*.  *out* is the output function that was passed to :meth:`DocTestRunner.run`.
+   *example* is the example about to be processed.  *test* is the test containing *example*.  *out* is the output function that was passed to :meth:`DocTestRunner.run`.

-   .. method:: report_success(out, test, example, got)
+.. method:: DocTestRunner.report_success(out, test, example, got)

    Report that the given example ran successfully.
 This method is provided to allow subclasses of :class:`DocTestRunner` to customize their output; it should not be called directly.

    *example* is the example about to be processed.  *got* is the actual output from the example.  *test* is the test containing *example*.  *out* is the output function that was passed to :meth:`DocTestRunner.run`.

-   .. method:: report_failure(out, test, example, got)
+.. method:: DocTestRunner.report_failure(out, test, example, got)

    Report that the given example failed.
 This method is provided to allow subclasses of :class:`DocTestRunner` to customize their output; it should not be called directly.

    *example* is the example about to be processed.  *got* is the actual output from the example.  *test* is the test containing *example*.  *out* is the output function that was passed to :meth:`DocTestRunner.run`.

-   .. method:: report_unexpected_exception(out, test, example, exc_info)
+.. method:: DocTestRunner.report_unexpected_exception(out, test, example, exc_info)

    Report that the given example raised an unexpected exception.
 This method is provided to allow subclasses of :class:`DocTestRunner` to customize their output; it should not be called directly.

    *example* is the example about to be processed. *exc_info* is a tuple containing information about the unexpected exception (as returned by :func:`sys.exc_info`). *test* is the test containing *example*.  *out* is the output function that was passed to :meth:`DocTestRunner.run`.

-   .. method:: run(test[, compileflags][, out][, clear_globs])
+.. method:: DocTestRunner.run(test[, compileflags][, out][, clear_globs])

    Run the examples in *test* (a :class:`DocTest` object), and display the results using the writer function *out*.

    The examples are run in the namespace ``test.globs``.
 If *clear_globs* is true (the default), then this namespace will be cleared after the test runs, to help with garbage collection.
 If you would like to examine the namespace after the test completes, then use *clear_globs=False*.

    *compileflags* gives the set of flags that should be used by the Python compiler when running the examples.
 If not specified, then it will default to the set of future-import flags that apply to *globs*.

    The output of each example is checked using the :class:`DocTestRunner`'s output checker, and the results are formatted by the :meth:`DocTestRunner.report_\*` methods.

-   .. method:: summarize([verbose])
+.. method:: DocTestRunner.summarize([verbose])

    Print a summary of all the test cases that have been run by this DocTestRunner, and return a :term:`named tuple` ``TestResults(failed, attempted)``.

    The optional *verbose* argument controls how detailed the summary is.
 If the verbosity is not specified, then the :class:`DocTestRunner`'s verbosity is used.

    .. versionchanged:: 2.6
       Use a named tuple.

 .. _doctest-outputchecker: